ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 Embedding modules and plugins in roles
 ======================================

-If you write a custom module (see :ref:`developing_modules`) or a plugin (see :ref:`developing_plugins`), you may wish to distribute it as part of a role.
+If you write a custom module (see :ref:`developing_modules`) or a plugin (see :ref:`developing_plugins`), you might wish to distribute it as part of a role.
 For example, if you write a module that helps configure your company's internal software, and you want other people in your organization to use this module, but you do not want to tell everyone how to configure their Ansible library path, you can include the module in your internal_config role.

 Alongside the 'tasks' and 'handlers' structure of a role, add a directory named 'library'.
 In this 'library' directory, then include the module directly inside of it.